ThomasPetkovic/HackHive-2025/README.md

 # CourseHelpr

 ## Overview
-CourseHelper is an AI-powered learning tool designed to enhance student engagement and understanding by transforming traditional learning materials into interactive experiences.
+CourseHelpr is an AI-powered learning tool designed to enhance student engagement and understanding by transforming traditional learning materials into interactive experiences.

 ## The Problem
 Students often face challenges in learning due to: